esrf-bliss/Lima-camera-eiger/doc/index.rst

 Introduction
 ------------

-| The EIGER 1M is a high performance X-Ray detector system.
+The EIGER 1M is a high performance X-Ray detector system.
-| It is made of two subsystems: a detector and a control server.
+It is made of two subsystems: a detector and a control server.
-| The control server is driven using an HTTP RESTful interface.
+The control server is driven using an HTTP RESTful interface.

-| A C++ API for LImA has been developed at Synchrotron SOLEIL.
+A C++ API for LImA has been developed at Synchrotron SOLEIL.

 Prerequisite
 ------------

-Need to install some dependencies:
+Some dependencies need to be installed:

  - libcurl
  - liblz4
  - libzmq
  - libjsoncpp

-On debian like system to install all dependencies, type this command:
+to install all dependencies on debian like system, use this command:

 .. code-block:: bash

-  seb@pcbliss02:~$ sudo apt-get install libcurl4-gnutls-dev liblz4-dev libzmq3-dev libjsoncpp-dev
+  $ sudo apt-get install libcurl4-gnutls-dev liblz4-dev libzmq3-dev libjsoncpp-dev

 Installation and Module configuration
 -------------------------------------

--  follow first the steps for the linux installation :ref:`linux_installation`

-The minimum configuration file is *config.inc* :
+Follow the generic instructions in :ref:`build_installation`.
+If using CMake directly, add the following flag:

 .. code-block:: sh

-  COMPILE_CORE=1
-  COMPILE_SIMULATOR=0
-  COMPILE_SPS_IMAGE=1
-  COMPILE_ESPIA=0
-  COMPILE_FRELON=0
-  COMPILE_MAXIPIX=0
-  COMPILE_PILATUS=0
-  COMPILE_BASLER=0
-  COMPILE_EIGER=1
-  COMPILE_CBF_SAVING=0
-  export COMPILE_CORE COMPILE_SPS_IMAGE COMPILE_SIMULATOR \
-         COMPILE_ESPIA COMPILE_FRELON COMPILE_MAXIPIX COMPILE_PILATUS \
-         COMPILE_BASLER COMPILE_ANDOR COMPILE_CBF_SAVING

--  start the compilation :ref:`linux_compilation`
+ -DLIMACAMERA_EIGER=true

--  finally for the Tango server installation :ref:`tango_installation`
+For the Tango server installation, refers to :ref:`tango_installation`.

 Initialisation and Capabilities
 --------------------------------

-In order to help people to understand how the camera plugin has been implemented in LImA this section provide some important information about the developer's choices.
+Implementing a new plugin for new detector is driven by the LIMA framework but the developer has some freedoms to choose which standard and specific features will be made available.
+This section is supposed to give you the correct information regarding how the camera is exported within the LIMA framework.

 Camera initialization
 `````````````````````
 Initialization is performed automatically within the Eigercamera object.
 By default the stream will be
 use to retrieved images unless hardware saving is activated (CtSaving::setManagedMode(CtSaving::Hardware))

 Std capabilities